scottolivermorgan/NAS_drive/README.md

 ![formatSD](./assets/pi_setup/pialt.PNG)

 Save and write SD, takes a few minutes.
-Insert SD and turn on pi, nav to router on local network (192.168.1.1 for me) and login to router,  navigate to connected devices and find Pi address.
+Insert SD and turn on Pi, navigate to router on local network (192.168.1.1 for me) and login to router, navigate to connected devices and find Pi address.

 # Update Pi
-On network connected computer open Powershell:
+- On network connected computer open Powershell and run the following command, if this is the first time connecting you will be prompted for ssh fingerprint, type yes.

     ``ssh <username>@192.168.1.x -v``

-if first time connecting will be prompted for ssh fingerprint, type yes __note__ if this has been done before and is freash installation, navigate to C://users/user/.ssh/known_hosts and delete privious fingerprint.
+__Note:__ if this has been done before and is fresh installation, navigate to C://users/user/.ssh/known_hosts and delete previous fingerprint.

-Clone this repo:
+ - Clone this repo:
 ``git clone https://github.com/scottolivermorgan/NAS_drive.git``

-_note_ if the following error occurs:
+__Note:__ if the following error occurs:
-``error: RPC failed; curl 16 Error in the HTTP2 framing layer`` retry cmd, else if error persits Run:
+``error: RPC failed; curl 16 Error in the HTTP2 framing layer``

+retry cmd, else if error persits Run:
     ``git config --global http.version HTTP/1.1``
     and re- try the clone cmd

+- Update packages and reboot Pi:
 ``yes | sudo sh NAS_drive/scripts/update.sh``

 The Pi reboots upon completion.

 # New Version 03092023
-On network connected computer open Powershell & reconnect to Pi:
+- On network connected computer open Powershell & reconnect to Pi:
 ``ssh <username>@192.168.1.x -v``

-Run nextcloud script and follow prompts, pi user is your current user, then set nextcloud user name & passweord as prompted.
+- Run nextcloud script and follow prompts, pi user is your current user, then set nextcloud user name & passweord as prompted.
 ``sudo sh NAS_drive/scripts/nc.sh``

-_bug note_
+__bug note__
 fstab UUID incorrect, run following cmd and note UUID of relevent drive ``blkid``